hyperledger-archives/grid-rfcs/text/0000-location.md

 If all requirements are met, the transaction will be accepted and the location will be created in state.

-The inputs for LocationCreateAction must include:
+The inputs for `LocationCreateAction` must include:
 - Grid address of the Agent submitting the transaction
 - Grid address of the Organization the Location is being created for
 - Grid address of the Location Namespace Schema the location’s properties must match
 - Grid address of the Location to be created

-The outputs for LocationCreateAction must include:
+The outputs for `LocationCreateAction` must include:
 - Grid address of the Location created

-### LocationUpdateAction
+### Location Update Action

-LocationUpdateAction updates an existing location in state.
+`LocationUpdateAction` updates an existing location in state.
 The transaction should be submitted by an agent, identified by its signing key, acting on behalf of an organization that corresponds to the owner in the location being updated.
 (Organizations and agents are defined by the Pike smart contract.)